“We must understand and heal the wounds of the past before we can move forward.”

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), these symptoms are associated with PTSD.
 If you suspect that you are suffering from PTSD you should seek the services of a trauma-informed therapist for an accurate diagnosis.
 You may be suffering from a different condition and that is why it is important to get a professional opinion from an appropriately trained therapist.
 If you want an accurate diagnosis and/or psychotherapy for trauma read How To Find The Best Mental Health Therapist to learn how to find the best therapist for you.

-“To learn your ACEs Score take the ten item Adverse Childhood Experiences (ACEs) Questionnaire.”
+“Learn your ACEs Score by taking the free Adverse Childhood Experiences (ACEs) Test.”

-To learn your ACEs Score take the ten item Adverse Childhood Experiences (ACEs) Questionnaire for free (see below).
-The results are not diagnostic of childhood trauma or posttraumatic stress disorder.
-Diagnosis requires the expertise of a mental health professional.
+To learn your ACEs Score take the free Adverse Childhood Experiences (ACEs) Test for free.
+The results are not diagnostic of childhood trauma or posttraumatic stress disorder, as diagnosis requires the expertise of a mental health professional.
 If you believe you may have childhood trauma or posttraumatic stress disorder you should seek the services of a licensed psychologist.
-If you want an accurate diagnosis and/or psychotherapy for trauma read How To Find The Best Mental Health Therapist to learn how to find the best therapist for you.
+If you want a diagnosis or therapy for trauma read How To Find The Best Mental Health Therapist.

 References